Richard Sulík

-Richard Sulík (/sk/; born 12 January 1968) is a Slovak politician, economist and businessman.
-He is the leader of the political party Freedom and Solidarity and served as Deputy Prime Minister for Economy and Minister of Economy in Government of Slovakia led by Eduard Heger.
+Richard Sulík (Note: /sk/) (born 12 January 1968) is a Slovak politician, economist, and business magnate.
+He founded and was the leader of the political party Freedom and Solidarity until 2024 and served as Deputy Prime Minister for Economy and Minister of Economy in Government of Slovakia led by Eduard Heger.
 Sulik and his party resigned from the government on 31 August 2022.

+Life

+Sulík was born in Czechoslovakia in 1968, and raised in Pforzheim, West Germany, where he arrived with his parents in 1980.
+In 1987, he entered LMU Munich to study physics, before switching to studying economics in 1989.
+Returning to Slovakia in 1991, he founded a company called FaxCOPY, while also studying taxation at the University of Economics in Bratislava.
+From 2002 to 2003, he was an advisor to Ivan Miklos (then Minister of Finance), whose tax reform (which included a 19% flat tax) he helped pass.
+He remained on the Slovak finance ministry's advisory board in 2006–2007, and founded his party, Freedom and Solidarity, in 2009.

 Political career

 In 2010, Sulík replaced Pavol Paška as the Speaker of Parliament.
 A former migrant himself, Sulík has strongly opposed the acceptance of subsidiarily protected migrants from the Middle East, and has expressed anti-Islamic views, stating: "I don't want to live in a Europe where more Muslims are born than Christians."

 2020

-After Freedom and Solidariity received 6% votes in the 2020 Slovak parliamentary election, Sulík was personally promised the Ministry of Economy, to which Igor Matovič denied.
+After Freedom and Solidarity received 6% votes in the 2020 Slovak parliamentary election, Sulík was personally promised the Ministry of Economy, to which Igor Matovič denied.
 They dared to resign, with Matovič saying he would upon accomplishing what he had promised to his voters before the election.
 Tensions soon arose, the Coalition Agreement signed by the four parties was especially ignored by Matovič, who blamed all problems mostly via multiple social media.

 As Freedom and Solidarity tried to block irritational measures due to the lack of regard for locals in specific districts and small business, Matovič asked during a press conference whether Sulík would be the one to go and dig the graves of the senior citizens.
 Prior to this, all citizens in the country had to get tested within a given date.